 Vendors are responsible for a secured 10 x 10 tent and table that to display products.

 All vendor license, permits, guidelines/policies and $20.00 booth fee must be submitted 7 days prior to the market to the market manager.
-The market manager or coordinator will drop off a receipt to you at your booth.
-This will count as both your attendance slip and payment receipt.

 Vendors with guaranteed space reservations may occupy their spaces upon arrival.
 Vendors may be given preferred assignment of a particular space once long-term attendance is established at the market.

 If an incident occurs where a vendor is unable to make a showing at a particular market, it is important that the vendor notifies Market Management so that space changes can be made appropriately.